turi-code/userguide/churn_prediction/using-a-trained-model.md

 ```
 ![churn-illustration](images/churn-explore.png)

+#### Evaluate View

 The evaluate view creates a visualization that compares the model to a
 baseline.
-The default baseline is an activity based model that uses **only**
+The default baseline (called the activity model) is a model trained
-the time duration of in-activity to predict churn.
+using logistic regression using **only** the time duration of in-activity to
+predict churn.

+The evaluate view contains the following collection of useful interactive
+visuals:

+- A precision-recall curve to illustrate the trade-off between the ability to
+  correctly predict churned users (precision) & the ability to find all users
+  who might churn (recall).
+The curve also compares the trained model with the
+  activity baseline.
+- A calibration curve that compares the true probability of an event with its
+  predicted probability.
+This chart shows if the trained model has well
+  "calibrated" probability predictions.
+The closer the calibration curve is to
+  the "ideal" curve, the more confident one can be in interpreting the
+  probability predictions as a confidence score for predicting churn.

+The evaluate view can be obtained as follows:

 ```python
 time_boundary = datetime.datetime(2011, 10, 1)
 view = model.views.evaluate(train, time_boundary)
 view.show()
 ```
 ![churn-illustration](images/churn-evaluate.png)

+### Overview

 The **overview** is a tabbed view that combines the explore and evaluate.